Fahadvonkazi/SimpleNote/docs/value-proposition/value-proposition.md

 {: toc }
 </details>

-## Complete Value Proposition
+## Value Proposition
 {: .info }
-> For individuals such as students, professionals or creative thinkers who need an user-friendly note-taking tool, SimpleNote is a app with basic note-taking capabilities that assists by offering simple functionalities without the of distraction of numerous possibilities.
+> For individuals such as students, professionals or creative thinkers who need an user-friendly note-taking tool, SimpleNote is an app with basic note-taking capabilities that assists by offering simple functionalities without the of distraction of numerous possibilities.

 ## The problem
 Many people struggle to find a user-friendly note-taking tool for collecting ideas and brainstorming that offers simplicity without the distraction of excessive and unnecessary features.

 ## Our solution
-SimpleNote addresses this issue by providing an app with basic note-taking capabilities, including text formatting.
-It offers straightforward and only the necessary functionalities, allowing users to focus on capturing their thoughts without being overwhelmed by unnecessary complexities or interfaces.
+SimpleNote addresses this issue by providing an app with basic note-taking capabilities, including few text formatting functions.
+It offers straightforward and only the necessary and basic functionalities, allowing users to focus on capturing their thoughts without being overwhelmed by unnecessary complexities or interfaces.

 ## Target user
 SimpleNote addresses this issue by providing an app with the basic note-taking capabilities.
 It offers straightforward functionalities, allowing users to focus on capturing their thoughts without being overwhelmed by unnecessary complexities.